--Students will be introduced not only to the usual content of the course, but they also will be challenged to develop in-depth understanding of the subject matters of the course.
+- Students will be introduced not only to the usual content of the course, but they also will be challenged to develop in-depth understanding of the subject matters of the course.
 Course pace will be accelerated to leave time for depth and breadth of content.
-Students will study and interpret aspects of the course such as historical development, cultural applications, and theoretical or philosophical disputes that should lead to the students' heightened appreciation of the discipline, thereby preparing them to succeed in upper division courses.

--Students will participate in activities that encourage them to become independent thinkers, risk takers and problem-solvers.
-Students may do more independent work with fewer restrictions, tailoring existing course assignments to reflect their own interests.

--Students will be encouraged to study and evaluate primary source materials in addition to discipline textbooks.
-Assigned readings will be diverse and challenging.

--Students will be given opportunities to develop discipline appropriate research skills, which should result in major documented papers or projects.
-Writing assignments will be evaluated not only on content, but also on grammar and style

--Students will experience a variety of learning activities which may include collaborative learning, field experience, debates, documented projects, interviews, service projects and presentations.
+Students will study and interpret aspects of the course such as historical development, cultural applications, and theoretical or philosophical disputes that should lead to the students' heightened appreciation of the discipline, thereby preparing them to succeed in upper division courses. - Students will participate in activities that encourage them to become independent thinkers, risk takers and problem-solvers.
+Students may do more independent work with fewer restrictions, tailoring existing course assignments to reflect their own interests. - Students will be encouraged to study and evaluate primary source materials in addition to discipline textbooks.
+Assigned readings will be diverse and challenging. - Students will be given opportunities to develop discipline appropriate research skills, which should result in major documented papers or projects.
+Writing assignments will be evaluated not only on content, but also on grammar and style. - Students will experience a variety of learning activities which may include collaborative learning, field experience, debates, documented projects, interviews, service projects and presentations. - Grading should neither penalize nor reward students because of their honors status.

--Students will given the opportunity to demonstrate computer literacy and work with instructional technology which may include the use of word-processing assignments, internet tools for research, power-point for presentations, or course discussion via chat rooms and email.

-- Grading should neither penalize nor reward students because of their honors status.
 The grades in an honors course are not curved, because the class is not a normal population.
-Student evaluations should be based on standards and methods that require demonstrated competency and mastery of the course objectives as well as implementation of the three higher levels of intellectual skills as described in Bloom's revised taxonomy (see below).

--The course syllabus should clearly present goals and objectives, assignments, expectations of performance, timetables and deadlines, and bases for grading.
+Student evaluations should be based on standards and methods that require demonstrated competency and mastery of the course objectives as well as implementation of the three higher levels of intellectual skills as described in Bloom's revised taxonomy (see below). - The course syllabus should clearly present goals and objectives, assignments, expectations of performance, timetables and deadlines, and bases for grading.

--The faculty should model appreciation of intellectual pursuits by communicating the enthusiasm and satisfaction which a scholar derives from study in his or her discipline.
+• The faculty should model appreciation of intellectual pursuits by communicating the enthusiasm and satisfaction which a scholar derives from study in his or her discipline.